BenjaminWolfe/dotfiles/manual-customizations.md

 ## Other Manual Installs

-- [Tableau][tableau]'s Homebrew cask is outdated.
-Use their download page instead.
-- [Toggl Track][toggl] is only available on the App Store.
+- [Toggl Track][toggl], if you use it, is only available on the App Store.
-- You'll want to install **Chrome apps** like Messenger and possibly YouTube Music.
+- You may want to install **Chrome apps** like Messenger and possibly YouTube Music.
-- Find the download page for the [Epson WorkForce Pro WF-4833][epson-download] printer/scanner/copier, and download and install the software.
-You'll need this for scanning documents.
+- If you may want to scan documents, and you're still using this printer, find the download page for the [Epson WorkForce Pro WF-4833][epson-download] printer/scanner/copier, and download and install the software.

 ## Permissions: Discord

+If you use it:

 Discord will ask for permission to record keystrokes from other applications.
 You do _not_ have to allow that.